kylejsarte/TelechatSharp/README.md

 ```

 ### `ChatExtensions.cs`
-To simplify the base `Chat` model to contain only properties present in the original JSON, additional data about the chat is made available via extension methods:
+To simplify the base `Chat` model so that it contains only properties present in the original JSON, additional data about the chat is made available via extension methods:

 ```csharp
 var dateCreated = chat.GetDateCreated();